 Use Compression straps if you have them in your bags, these will help you keep all items in place.

-Keep all handy stuff in day pack (Photo IDs, Tickets, Woollens, Camera, Personal Medicines, Money etc).
+Keep all handy stuff in the day pack (Photo IDs, Tickets, Woollens, Camera, Personal Medicines, Money, etc).

-Most of the remote places only BSNL mobile is available (Leh / Kashmir most networks are available).
-In some places no network will be available.
-So you can inform your when you are at places like Sarchu, Pangong Lake, Nubra Valley etc you will not have phone signals.
+In most remote places, only BSNL mobile is available (in Leh / Kashmir most networks are available).
+In some places, no network will be available.
+So you can inform your when you are at places like Sarchu, Pangong Lake, Nubra Valley, etc you will not have phone signals.

-Keep photo ids, tickets in places where you can reach them easily.
+Keep photo ids, and tickets in places where you can reach them easily.